Eagle Avenue Bridge

-Eagle Avenue Bridge is an abandoned vertical lift Pennsylvania through truss bridge that carried Eagle Avenue over the Cuyahoga River in Cleveland, Ohio.
+Eagle Avenue Bridge is an abandoned vertical lift Pennsylvania through truss crossing that carried Eagle Avenue over the Cuyahoga River in Cleveland, Ohio.

-The crossing was designed by Waddell and Hardesty and constructed between 1930 and 1931 by Spencer, White and Prentiss of Detroit, Michigan.
-1 McMyler Interstate Company of Bedford and Cleveland, Ohio and Walsh Construction Company also assisted.
-Stobel Steel Construction Company of Chicago, Illinois supplied steel for the bridge.
-It as the first vertical lift in the city.
+The Eagle Avenue Bridge was designed by Waddell and Hardesty and constructed between 1930 and 1931 by Spencer, White, and Prentiss of Detroit, Michigan.
+1 McMyler Interstate Company of Bedford and Cleveland, Ohio and Walsh Construction Company also assisted and the Stobel Steel Construction Company of Chicago, Illinois supplied steel for the bridge.
+It was the first vertical lift crossing in the city.

 The Eagle Avenue Bridge was rehabilitated in 1991.
 A viaduct, between downtown and Flats, once connected to the eastern abutment of the bridge but it was demolished in 2005 because of its deteriorated condition.
 1 Neutered, the lift bridge has not been operated since.